 27. Burgundy with Gold Striping Tape

-Apply burgundy base, add thin gold striping tape in geometric patterns (stripes, triangles, whatever), seal with top coat.
-The tape does the design work for you.
-I keep rolls of gold, silver, and rose gold tape specifically for this shortcut.
+Apply burgundy base, add thin gold striping tape in geometric patterns, seal with top coat.
+The tape creates the design effortlessly.

 Step-by-Step Tutorial: Classic Snowflake Nail Art